Romathonat/vulgaireDevEntries/docker/docker.md

 ## What is docker ?
 ### As a User
 [Docker](https://github.com/moby/moby) is a project developped in Go.
 You can see it as a tool to put your apps/code/database/services in containers.
 As a user, containers look like virtual machines you can start and stop quickly.
-In fact, you can when your **image** is build, starting/stoping docker containers should take only some seconds.
+In fact, when your **image** is build, starting/stoping docker containers should take only some seconds.

 ### As a sysadmin
 Docker containers are based on [LXC](https://en.wikipedia.org/wiki/LXC)

 In fact there is no hypervisor like with a VM.
 The term "lightweigt virtualization" is often used.
 The size of a docker image can go from some MB to some hundred of MB.
 The average size is way less than with a VM.
-In fact, it takes less CPU/RAM/Disk than a disk, that is why for the same bare-metal machine, you can get more with docker than with VMs.
+In fact, it takes less CPU/RAM/Disk than a VM, that is why for the same bare-metal machine, you can get more with docker than with VMs.
 It's like filling a box with rocks or with sand.
 ![](https://raw.githubusercontent.com/Romathonat/vulgaireDevEntries/master/docker/docker_vm.png)

 ## Why is it cool ?